markuskont/pikksilm/README.md

 ### Suricata

-**Coming soon**.
-Suricata EVE enrichment is supported in backend.
-However, unlike Arkime which can be enriched through WISE, Suricata events need to be streamed through pikksilm.
-This was implemented in initial prototype but the feature has not yet been reworked for new multi-worker setup.
-Stay posted or use a older version from Releases.
-Do note that older versions use different configuration syntax that does not reflect this documentation.
+Suricata EVE events need to be streamed through pikksilm.
+Only redis input is supported currently.
+Events will then be pushed back to another redis queue on the same redis server, whether enrichment succeeded or not.
+Refer to `suricata` section in config to see the options.

 ### Systemd service